The Lake and River

 Stehekin is very close to nature and as such you will encounter wildlife.
 What you see depends where you are and the time of year.
 Mule deer and white tail deer can be found year round throughout the valley, as can bald eagles and turkey vultures.

 Spring and the warming of the ground brings migratory birds returning to nest, bears are beginning to emerge, as do the ticks.
 The lake is at its lowest and animal tracks of all kinds are imprinted in the exposed lake bottom.
 The gopher and garter snakes emerge to bask in the sun.
 Gopher snakes are non-poisonous and live in the rocks around the property.
 They hiss when scared and can bite, but are not venomous.
-Rattlesnakes do live in the drier, more open forested areas up the the valley and down lake.
+Rattlesnakes do live in the drier, more open forested areas up the valley and down lake.

 Summer is peak season for large numbers of swallows, hummingbirds, geese, frogs, yellow jackets and mosquitoes.
 Families of mergansers, golden eyes and Canada geese cruise through Silver Bay diving for food.
 Great blue herons stalk the shallows, hummingbirds darting everywhere, while turkey vultures, bald eagles, golden eagles, and the occasional osprey circle over the lake.
 The frogs live in the reeds at the end of the lake and produce a cacophony after dark.
 Finches and tanagers are found throughout the valley and owls live in the more open and dry forest away from the river.